turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ```
 <br>

 Make a new file named `abi.js` in the `src` folder.
 Export const variable named abi which stores the ABI you had generated earlier.
+Add your ABI after `export const abi = `.
 Your abi.js file should look like this!

 ```javascript
 export const abi = [